Skip to content

 4wd suspension lift diagram

 Increasing your tire diameter from 31″to 35″ – 4 inches – effectively gives you a 2″ suspension lift.
-You get half the increase size as lift, because the tires increases in size in all directions, compared to the factory 31″ the tire is now 2″ higher from the axle at the top, and 2″ further from the axle at the bottom, creating the lift.
+You get half the increase size as a lift, because the tires increase in size in all directions, compared to the factory 31″ the tire is now 2″ higher from the axle at the top, and 2″ further from the axle at the bottom, creating the lift.

 The same applies to any other size change e.g. going from 31″to 33″ gives a 1″ lift, and so on.